 Developing, monitoring and implementing the internal security strategy should become one of the priority tasks of the Internal Security Committee (COSI) set up under Article 71 TFEU.
-In order to ensure the effective enforcement of the internal security strategy, it shall also cover security aspects of an integrated border management and, where appropriate, judicial cooperation in criminal matters relevant to operational cooperation in the field of internal security.
+In order to ensure the effective enforcement of the internal security strategy, it shall also cover security aspects of border control and, where appropriate, judicial cooperation in criminal matters relevant to operational cooperation in the field of internal security.